CBB752Spring2017/final-project-1-3-team2-team-1-3-2/index.md

 #### Comparison of *de novo* Tool and Common Variant Prioritization Tools like SIFT, PolyPhen2 and PROVEAN
 For more detailed documentation of Nir's tool and common variant prioritization tools, see the Coding and Pipeline sections.

 Both SIFT and PROVEAN only take into account sequence information when calculating variant deleteriousness.
-PROVEAN is a much more advanced and nuanced tool, looking at sequence, structure, and existing functional information to make its prediction.
+PolyPhen2 is a much more advanced and nuanced tool, looking at sequence, structure, and existing functional information to make its prediction (8).
 It also resulted in no "undetermined" SNVs.
 Interestingly, although there were no synonymous SNVs in the input file, all open-source tools predicted a handful, possibly because the reference genomes the tools compare to are different from the one in the input file.

 Nir's tool does not look at existing functional information, but it does try to incorporate some amount of structural information by looking at size via molecular weight.
 Adding in a TMHMM search to rank membrane bound residues would probably help acheive better predictions.
 As an advantage, Nir's tool considers both conservation at the amino acid level and the nucleotide level through the BLOSUM score and GERP score respectively.